BGoldenberg161/Front-end-Developer-Interview-Questions/src/questions/html-questions.md

 permalink: /questions/html-questions/index.html
 ---

 * What does a `doctype` do?
+declairs whitch version of HTML to run
 * How do you serve a page with content in multiple languages?
+by linking them with link or script tags
 * What kind of things must you be wary of when designing or developing for multilingual sites?
+keyboard options, word lengths, date orders(mm/dd vs dd/mm)
 * What are `data-` attributes good for?
+buiding an object in html basically so it can be referenced with dot notation.
 * Consider HTML5 as an open web platform.
 What are the building blocks of HTML5?

 * Describe the difference between a `cookie`, `sessionStorage` and `localStorage`.
 * Describe the difference between `<script>`, `<script async>` and `<script defer>`.
 * Why is it generally a good idea to position CSS `<link>`s between `<head></head>` and JS `<script>`s just before `</body>`?
 Do you know any exceptions?